ibm-cloud-docs/EventStreams/eventstreams116.md

 ```
 {: codeblock}

 From the sample above, you can see topic `sample-topic` has three partitions and replication factor of three.
 It also shows which broker the leader of each partitions is on and which replicas are in sync (`Isr`).
 For example, partition `0`'s leader is on broker `0`, the followers are on brokers `2` and `1` and all three replicas are in sync.
-If you look at the second topic `testtopics`, it has only one partition, replicated on broker `0`, `2` and `1` but in sync replica list only shows `0` and `2`.
+If you look at the second topic `testtopic`, it has only one partition, replicated on broker `0`, `2` and `1` but in sync replica list only shows `0` and `2`.
 This means the follower on broker `1` is falling behind therefore not in `Isr` list.

 ## Kafka Streams reset